 If you're a low-income student, you'll want to read this article about the Pell Grant to help you pay for college.
-If you think you may need to take out a loan to help pay for college, check out this post on how to get a student loan.
+Think you might need to take out a loan to help pay for college?
+Read our guide to learn how to get a student loan.

-Finally, for more information about the price of a college education, learn more about how much college costs.
+For more information about the price of a college education, check out our expert guide on how much college costs.